As the United States of America celebrates another birthday, we take a look at the whole “how dare you say America” controversy.

 As I mentioned earlier, it’s some kind of insecurity.
 Like it or not, the United States is a more successful country than any other in the hemisphere, except for possibly Canada.
 Few other countries in the world, let alone the hemisphere, can touch the United States.

 This is why, despite all the country’s massive issues, people still want to emigrate there.
 Including lots of Central Americans.
-The USA is still a country many Central Americans aspire to be in.
-And because they can’t, they choose to demean the name instead.
+The USA might be on an end-of-empire downward slide, but – for better or worse – it’s still a country many Central Americans aspire to be in.
+Even if many Americans aspire to be out of it.

 It’s almost a jealousy thing, you know?
 Which is crazy.